You don’t have to change your money mindset if you don’t want to

 Do you have a deeper understanding of your relationship with money now?

-Understanding the root of your beliefs about money and identifying which of those beliefs serves you and which don’t will help you see why you behave the way you do around work and money.
-Learning to release your limiting beliefs, discovering new perspectives and experimenting with new habits will strengthen your financial muscles and help you move in the direction you want to go.
+Understanding the root of your beliefs about money and identifying which of those beliefs serve you and which don’t will help you see why you behave the way you do around work and money.
+Learning to release your limiting beliefs, discovering new perspectives and experimenting with new habits will strengthen your financial muscles, and help you experience life with more ease and joy.

 Today is just a start — return to these exercises periodically to dive deeper and deeper over time.
 You’ll be astonished by how much you have to learn about yourself.